 Dance around the Midsummer Pole

 Being Sweden in miniature ensures that few take Midsummer quite as seriously as those living in Dalarna.
 Some of the liveliest and largest summer solstice celebrations can be found in Rättvik and throughout the countryside.

 Midsummer celebrates the longest day of the year, the summer solstice in June.
 In Dalarna, the festivities of maypole dances, songs, and floral decorations go on for several days, and are genuinely magical.

 Picking wild berries and mushrooms in the forest is an annual right of mid-summer and mid-fall in Dalarna and Sweden.
 When I lived in Sweden in the 1980s, going picking for wild berries was one of the first activities I did with my host family.
-The forest floor is covered in wild blueberries and tart red lingonberries, and everyone goes out to pick them for jams or to freeze over winter.
+Tart red lingonberries and wild blueberries carpet the forest floor is.
+Swedes pick them during the autumn season, to make jams or to freeze over winter.

 Locals use special prong-baskets or pickers to ‘comb’ the low bushes to collect as many berries as possible.
 A red or blue-stained hand is the sign of a very good day out in the forest.

 The great Falun Mine is now a World Heritage site and museum that highlights the powerful industrial history of Dalarna.
 Once the biggest copper mine in Europe, mining in this region goes back 1,000 years.

 70% of the worlds’ copper was once produced here.
 Guests can wander the depths of the mine by donning hard hats and going on an underground tour.
 Above ground, the Little Mine Train ferries guest round the Great Pit and to the Mine Museum, home to educational exhibitions.

 Bring a Dala Horse home